TnB3n6/AI4MDs_21/README.md

 # AI4MDs - 2021

-This repository contains the Jupyter notebook exercises for the course Machine Learning for Medical Students - 2020.
+This repository contains the Jupyter notebook exercises for the course AI4MDs which is a part of [ai-for-doctors](http://ai-for-doctors.com)

 ## How to Run